dpark6060/GRP-13/grp13_container_export/README.md

 associated with the destination analysis parent container.
     * <container>.info.export.origin_id is used to find containers in the export project
-1. The gear will attempt to download all files of the specified type, de-identify them per the template provided, and upload them to the destination container
+1. The gear will attempt to download all files that match the `file-filter` list for any of the file profiles within the template, de-identify them per the template with matching file-filter, and upload them to the destination container

 1. The  gear will then write an output file reporting the status files